 - Non-Action Guy: Since he's a hacker, he's not really a fighter.

-- He frequently tries to argue this between him and Felicity.
+- "Not So Different" Remark: He frequently tries to argue this between him and Felicity.
 Curtis also compares the Noah/Donna relationship to the Olicity one.

 - Notorious Parent: He is a fugitive cyber-criminal and the father of Felicity.
 In early series, all Felicity knew was that her mother forbade her having a relationship with Noah.
 It's not until Felicity meets Noah as an adult that she realizes it was for good reason.
 However, this realization comes only after Noah tries to woo her into a father-daughter relationship only to hurt her by returning to his criminal ways.

 - Subverted as of season 6.
 He has returned to Donna and has given up his criminal ways, even being trusted to come to Oliver and Felicity's wedding reception without alterior motive.

 - Parental Abandonment: He ditched Felicity when she was seven.
 It was because Donna forbade him from approaching Felicity after seeing him being still involved in criminal activities.